The $6 billion Airwallex lesson: why value creation happens before you can access it

 • Series F investors (current $6.2 billion valuation): Hoping for 2-3x after IPO

 Even if Blackbird doubles their money from the Series F, they're capturing perhaps 0.2% of the value that pre-seed investors secured.
-This perfectly illustrates how venture returns follow a power law distribution - the earlier you invest, the more exponential the potential returns.

 Compare this to Canva, where Blackbird invested $250,000 in the company's $3 million seed round in 2013 and participated in its entire value creation journey to a $50 billion private valuation.